JoseALermaIII/python-tutorials/books/AutomateTheBoringStuffWithPython/corrections.md

 *Tip:* If "This is a required question" appears below the Name field, it will affect the coordinates of the Submit button.

+On reference number 791.8, paragraph 27.213, the lines:

+> ... whether it has gotten **offtrack**.
+You can even give PyAutoGUI a **screen-shot** and ...